Test in production without watermarks.

 Programming in C# is flexible and provides a large array of data structures to effectively manage various jobs.
 The HashSet is one such potent data structure that offers distinct components and constant-time average complexity for fundamental operations.
 This post will examine the use of HashSet in C# and how it may be used with IronPDF, a powerful library for working with PDF documents.

 HashSet in C# is designed to provide high-performance set operations.
 A HashSet is the perfect collection to use in situations when you need to keep a distinct set of data since it prevents duplicate elements.
-It's included in the System.Assortments.Hash tables, the foundation of the C# generic namespace, and provides quick insertion, deletion, faster retrieval and lookup operations.
-We can also find the proper subset in the HashSet elements.
+It's included in the System.Collections.Generic namespace and provides quick insertion, deletion, faster retrieval, and lookup operations.
 In C#, use HashSet set operations methods that let you easily carry out standard set operations.
 The HashSet class provides set operations methods.

 The following are a few C# uses for a HashSet: